operbot/opb/README.rst

 **DESCRIPTION**

-``OPB`` is a bot, intended to be programmable, with a client program to develop modules on and a systemd version with code included to run a 24/7 presence in a channel.
+``opb`` is a IRC bot, intended to be programmable, with a client program (opb), command line interface (opbc) and a daemon version (opbd), it provides object persistence, an event handler and some basic code to load modules that can provide additional functionality.

+``opb`` uses object programming, object oriented programming without the oriented.
+Object programming is programming where the methods are seperated out into functions that use the object as the first argument of that funcion.
+This gives base class definitions a clean namespace to inherit from and to load json data into the object's __dict__.
+A clean namespace prevents a json loaded attribute to overwrite any methods.

-``OPB`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
-Files are JSON dumps that are read-only so thus should provide (disk) persistence.
-Paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.
+``opb`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
+Files are JSON dumps and paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.

-``OPB`` has some functionality, mostly feeding RSS feeds into a irc channel.
+``opb`` has some functionality, mostly feeding RSS feeds into a irc channel.
 It can do some logging of txt and take note of things todo.

 **INSTALL**

 ::